mspnp/cloud-design-patterns/docs/static-content-hosting.md

 - The hosted storage service must expose an HTTP endpoint that users can access to download the static resources.
 Some storage services also support HTTPS, so it's possible to host resources in storage services that require SSL.

-- For maximum performance and availability, consider using a content delivery network to cache the contents of the storage container in multiple datacenters around the world.
-However, you'll likely have to pay for using the content delivery network. <<RBC: Does this last sentence even need to be said?
-Would this ever be free? >>
+- For maximum performance and availability, consider using a content delivery network (CDN) to cache the contents of the storage container in multiple datacenters around the world.
+However, you'll likely have to pay for using the CDN.

 - Storage accounts are often georeplicated by default to provide resiliency against events that might affect a datacenter.
 This means that the IP address might change, but the URL will remain the same.